 Nursery and Reception

 In the Foundation Stage, work is in accordance with the Early Years Foundation Stage Profile.
 The objectives stated in the Framework are introduced gradually and are in place for the last term in the Reception class.
-We use the Early years outcomes A non-statutory guide for practitioners and inspectors and Development Matters to help inform understanding of child development through the early years.
-We teach children the skills they should develop for their age range and make sure will accelerate children’s learning for those who are behind and challenge more able.
+We use the Early Years outcomes a non-statutory guide for practitioners and inspectors and Development Matters, to help inform understanding of child development through the early years.
+We teach children the skills they should develop for their age range and make sure will accelerate children’s learning for those who are behind and challenge the more able.

-A clear teaching progression from Reception to Y2 has been mapped with weekly objectives identified (see appendices 1, 2 and 3).
+A clear teaching progression from Reception to Year 2 has been mapped with weekly objectives identified.
 It is intended that each year group in EYFS and KS1 will be secure in the following phases by the end of the year: